Jupemon/video-requester/README.md

 ## The idea behind the project

 I noticed that youtubers need more ways to generate revenue from their audience.
 I decided to create a video requesting site for it.
 The idea was to create a web app where youtubers could receive custom video requests from their audience. (similiar to [Cameo](https://www.cameo.com) but specifically designed for youtubers) Youtubers can setup their own account and set a price for custom video requests.
 The app is only used for collecting payments and custom video requests, not for hosting videos.

 ## Project anatomy

 The frontend client is split into two seperate pages for two different users : One page for account creation/management and the other for sending video requests to those accounts.
 I made a list defining the project parts and seperate the functionalities they needed :

 - Page for creating/managing the user account.
+    - Handle sign in with google (Generate a google auth token which is verified on the server)
     - Asks for consent to access users youtube account.
     - Fetches account data from the database.
     - Fetches custom video requests from the database.